-Details regarding a timescale for production of a new plan, and the extent of the plan, will be provided once further clarification has been provided by the Government.
+Details regarding a timescale for production of a new plan, and the extent of the plan, will be provided once further clarification has been provided by the Government and subject to decisions related to local government reorganisation.

 Neighbourhood Plans

 The Localism Act 2011 makes provisions for Neighbourhood Plans to be prepared.
 Neighbourhood Plans are community-led and must be initiated through a Parish/Town Council or creation of a Neighbourhood Forum.
 They must ultimately be adopted by the Borough Council as part of the development plan, provided that they reflect the strategic policies within the Borough Council's Local Plan.